 Fill out our quick form to stay connected with Wanderhome.

 Open FormSpots are limited.
-Retreats are late April at Fox Den Wellness in Exton, Pennsylvania.
-Whether you are a therapist deepening your practice or a parent reclaiming your fire, there is a place for you in the woods.
+Whether you are a therapist deepening your practice (April 26) or a woman or nonbinary person reclaiming your fire (April 10), there is a place for you in the woods at Fox Den Wellness in Exton, Pennsylvania.
 Your anger is valid.
-Your rage is righteous.
-Let us transform it together.
+Your rage holds wisdom.
+Let us honor it together.